jonathanaddington/ai-auto-alt/README.md

 directory is commited to the repository so you can start the local instance without any additional setup.
 No other commits to the Wordpress directory should be made.

+The initial db commit is copied to `dev/data/db.zip` in case the db folder has a new commit it wasn't suppose to have.

 The Wordpress admin page is at [http://localhost:8080/wp-admin](http://localhost:8000/wp-admin).
 The login is `ai-auto-alt:ai-auto-alt`